-Click on the images help you identify an Black maple.
+Click on the images help you identify a black maple.

 Form

 Resembles sugar maple so closely that some botanists consider it a variety of the latter rather than a separate species.
-However, because it shows quite distinct characteristics, it can be considered a separate species.
-Although commonly smaller than the sugar maple, it can reach heights of 80' to 100' with a diameter of 24" to 36"; when grown in the open, it has a tall, dense, compact crown, but in the forest a tall trunk supports a shallow, flat-topped crown.
+However, it has some quite distinct characteristics.
+Although commonly smaller than the sugar maple, it can reach heights of 80 to 100 feet with a trunk diameter of 24 to 36 inches.
+When grown in the open, it has a tall, dense, compact crown, but in the forest a tall trunk supports a shallow, flat-topped crown.

 Bark